 - Who’s in charge?
 Is there a project org chart, or at least an understanding of who’s accountable and responsible?
-Is there a Steering Group?
-How often do they meet and are they effective?
+Is there a steering Group, and if so, how often do they meet and are they effective?

 - What’s expected?
 As always, Dilbert sums this up beautifully;

 - Are roles and responsibilities clearly defined?
-Is it clear who is Responsible, Accountable, Consulted and Informed?
-Here’s a simple ‘RACI’ to help in defining role and responsibilities.
+Is it clear who is Responsible, Accountable, Consulted, and Informed?
+Consider using a simple ‘RACI’ to help in defining roles and responsibilities.

 - How are we doing it?
 Is the team using a consistent, effective and well understood methodology?
 Is the team able to adjust its methods if a gap or tweak is identified?